 Host PCI device pass through.
 The PCI ID of a host's PCI device or a list of PCI virtual functions of the host.
 HOSTPCIID syntax is:

 bus:dev.func (hexadecimal numbers)

-You can us the lspci command to list existing PCI devices.
+You can use the Ispci command to list existing PCI devices.